containerd/nerdctl/docs/ipfs.md

 ```

 When you build images using base images on IPFS, you can use `localhost:5050/ipfs/<CID>` image reference in Dockerfile as mentioned above.
-You need to specify `--ipfs` option to `nerdctl compose build` or `nerdctl compose up` to enable builds on IPFS.

 ```
-nerdctl compose up --build --ipfs
+nerdctl compose up --build
 ```

 ```
-nerdctl compose build --ipfs
+nerdctl compose build
 ```

+> NOTE: `--ipfs` flag has been removed since v1.2.0.
+You need to launch the localhost registry by yourself using `nerdctl ipfs registry serve`.

 ### Encryption